Valsvirtuals/ProtoGlove/README.md

 - basic fingertip module
 - "finger guides" with or without snap-fit rails, wire-pass-throught, hot glued or stitched
 - "snap fit" rails for mounting modules booth on the baseplate and the "finger guides"
 - base modules that you can remix to implement your own ideas
+- interchanchable and custumizsble controller/tracker mount
+- support for EVERY controllers
+- fingertip modules, with option for mounting LRAs

 ## What's missing:

-- support for more controllers (quest 2, index, HP Reverb g2, vive trackers, tundra trackers, vive wands)
-- interchanchable controller mount (glued as of right now)
 - different size baseplate (for size 5-6 & 10-13)
-- more tip module sizes and option for mounting LRAs
+- more tip module sizes
 - a way to access the buttons on the ESP that are currently blocked by the ESP mount
 - add support for more board like Arduino nano
 - add placeholder models for commonly used coponents (esp32, potetiometers, servos and more)